Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Merkel cell cancer tumors are most often found on sun-exposed areas of skin, such as the face, neck, and arms.
 But they can start anywhere on the body.
 They usually appear as firm, shiny skin lumps that do not hurt.
 The lumps may be red, pink, or blue.
 They tend to grow very quickly.

 This type of skin cancer causes scaly patches or bumps.
+The patches or bumps are often red or purple and often itch.
 Here are examples of some skin cancer lesions.